 Step One: Receive the Offer

 Be sure to take careful notes as you are receiving the offer.
 Don't accept on the spot.
-You'll want some time to process the information, review your notes and talk the offer over with someone you trust.
+You'll want some time to process the information, prepare additional questions, review your notes, and talk the offer over with someone you trust (ex. a Career Advisor).

 TIP: Recognize that at this point (once the offer is made) the ball is in your court for the first time since the entire interview process started.